 A Camper Health Assessment is part of the Check-In procedure.
-All medications will be received and logged by camp personnel during Check-In.
+All medications, even daily allergy medication and vitamins, will be received and logged by camp personnel during Check-In.
 All medications will be stored under lock except when in the controlled possession of a trained healthcare provider.